idaholab/DACKAR/README.md

   python -m nltk.downloader all
 ```

-### Different approach when there is a issue with SSLError
+### Different approach when there is an issue with SSLError

 - Download language model from spacy
 ```bash